wrmadsen/dev-public-opinion/README.md

 	* Extracting individual-level covariates (gender, age, location, etc.)
 3. Public opinion prediction: Simple favourability proportion (% share who favours a leader over time)
 	* Machine learning with training data in the form of election data and other sources
-	* MRP
+	* MRP by population share
-	* Census-weighting: Population, internet use,
 4. Validation
 	* Election data
 	* Events data
 	* Differences by regions, characteristics, events, etc.
-	* Rates of change: If overall share is too biased, changes in sentiment may be a better and more reliable predictor
 5. Problems
 	* Bias of Twitter users: Maybe: Younger, more extreme, more outward-looking, etc.
 	* Bots: How many Tweets does not represent a single person's views?
 Check research on spotting Twitter bots.